carpentries-incubator/open-science-with-r/_episodes/07-github.md

 ![](../img/phdcomics_version_control.png)

-When you open your repository, you only see the most recent version.
+When you open your project folder, you only see the most recent version.
 But you keep the ability to compare versions and you can revert to previous versions.

 * Improves collaborative efforts.
 Different researchers can work on the same files at the same time!
 * It is easy to share and distribute files through the Github website.